Cryptolens/cryptolens-php/README.md

 The code above uses our testing access token, product id, license key and machine code.
 In a real values for you can be obtained as follows:

- * Access tokens can be created on app.cryptolens.io by in the main menu (Hello, <username>!) -> Access Tokens -> Create new Access Token.
+ * Access tokens can be created at https://app.cryptolens.io/User/AccessToken
  * The product id is found by selecting the relevant product from the list of products (https://app.cryptolens.io/Product), and then the product id is found above the list of keys.